-The Law Bulletin Publishing Company has just conducted its 6th Annual eDiscovery and Technology Survey of Illinois attorneys.
-146 lawyers replied to the survey, down slightly from last year when the number had doubled from 2011.
-This year’s survey asked 35 eDiscovery-specific questions regarding attorneys’ experience with eDiscovery matters, vendors and products.
-The final question asked for their thoughts on the most important issues facing them on this topic.
+The Law Bulletin Publishing Company has just concluded its 7th Annual eDiscovery and Technology Survey of Illinois attorneys.
+144 lawyers replied to the survey, almost exactly the same number as last year.
+This year’s survey asked 34 eDiscovery-specific questions regarding attorneys experience with eDiscovery matters, vendors and products.
+The final two questions asked for responses on the most important eDiscovery issues as well as thoughts on litigation hold policies.

-The respondents to the survey represented a good cross-section of practitioners, with the majority of respondents being in private practice (70%, almost identical as the past two years at 69.9% and 70% respectively. ) 13% in government practice (the same as last year) with 8% in corporate practice, down from 11% from last year.
-The remaining respondents came from a variety of administrative, teaching or public service roles.
+The respondents to the survey represented a good cross-section of practitioners, with the majority being in private practice (73% – slightly higher than the past three years level of 70%), 10% in government practice (down from 13% last year) and 9% in corporate practice, down slightly from 10% from last year.
+The remainder were in a variety of administrative, teaching or public service roles.

 How Much Is That Case Worth?

-Those figures continue to counter the common perception that eDiscovery is a high cost, big case area of practice.
-In fact, like most legal work in the US, the majority of the cases and the median costs appear at the low end of their respective ranges and that number continues to grow more than the high end number.
+Those figures continue to counter the common perception that eDiscovery is a high cost/big case area of practice.
+In fact, like most legal work in the U.S., the majority of the cases and the median costs appear at the low end of their respective ranges and that number continues to grow more than the high end number.

 Methods and Services

 Like last year, the current survey shows that in-house performance of eDiscovery continues as a strong trend.
-48% of respondents are doing some form of in-house eDiscovery.
-In-house processing is at 36% while 61% are doing some form of in-house document review (61% last year).
-A more specific breakdown of in-house tasks shows that on the technical side, 50% are doing collection themselves (51% last year) while 63% performed redactions as part of the review process (59% last year).
-The number doing deduping jumped the most, from 11% to 20%.
+57% of respondents are doing some form of in-house eDiscovery.
+In-house processing is at 36% while 61% are doing some form of in-house document review.
+A more specific breakdown of in-house tasks shows that on the technical side, 54% are doing collection themselves, while 60% performed redactions as part of the review process.
+Deduping dropped slightly, from 20% to 15%.

-The “Other” response took a large dip from 51% to 25%.
-But it is important to note that this question, like several others, continues to have more non-responses than answers.
-72% of the respondents did not answer this question.
-That margin may, in fact, make the analysis of the answers not significant statistically.
+The “Other” response jumped from 25% to 41%.
+But it is important to note that this question, like several others, continues to have more non responses than answers.
+77% of the respondents did not answer this question.
+That margin may, in fact, may dilute the significance of the specific answers.

 Software of Choice

-Just as with the choice of service providers, the selection of software continued to show diversity.
-Several of last year’s leaders dropped although not dramatically, including Summation (52% to 47%), Relativity (23% to 18%), CaseLogistix (16% to 9%) and Clearwell (13% to 11%)
+Just as with the choice of service providers, the selection of software continued to show major shifts.
+Several long-time leaders in this area dropped, including Summation ( 47% to 32%), Concordance (44% to 30%) and Ipro (18% to 9%).

 On the Web

 Once again this year the numbers reflect a diverse use of products and lack of clear market domination by any one product.
-But I also believe the drop in overall numbers reflects the increase in smaller cases which cannot afford the vast majority of eDiscovery products on the market.
+But I also believe the drop in overall numbers reflects the increase in smaller cases which cannot afford the vast majority of web based ED products on the market.